Ygong63/sql/02_assignments/design_a_logical_model.md

 AdventureWorks: Implements Type 2 SCD to track historical data, maintaining comprehensive records of changes over time.
 Bookstore ERD: Type 1 SCD.
 It lacks mechanisms to retain historical data and updates that overwrite previous information.

+Proposed Changes:
+Add separate table for customer contact to store contact details like email and phone number.
+Add historical tracking tables for book prices and employee roles.
+To track changes in book prices over time and to track changes in employee roles over time.

 # Criteria

 [Assignment Rubric](./assignment_rubric.md)